PassiveModding/Passive-BOT/readme.md

 | **Follow me on Twitter.** | **Join PassiveNation Discord.** | **Add PassiveBOT to your server.** |

 PassiveBOT is a bot for Discord.
-Built on Discord.NET 1.0 (C#) - 1.00rc2 (Pre-release)
+Built on Discord.NET 1.0.1 (C#)
-It features 50+ commands from moderation to rainbow roles to memes, music and more
+It features 50+ commands from moderation to rainbow roles to memes, music, rss feeds and more

 ## Links